How making time for writing can actually be accomplished

 We can:

-Using technology that is easy to use is also a game-changer.
-For example, I’ve long been a fan and advocate of teams to write directly in their content management system.
-That way the content creator can see how everything works together, add the correct anchor text and links and we can avoid copying and pasting unnecessary formatting from Word or Google Docs.
+Using easy-to-use technology is also a game-changer.
+For example, I’ve long been a fan and advocate of teams writing directly in their content management system.
+That way, the content creator can see how everything works together, add the correct anchor text and links, and avoid copying and pasting unnecessary formatting from Word or Google Docs.

 Check-in